IBMStreams/administration/process.md

 The IBMStreams organization will create an initial set of committers when a repository/project is created.
 Each repository will have a team created called *reponame*Committers and these people will have write access to the repository.
 To become a committer the process is:

 1. Establish a good track record of contributions and have a signed individual contributor agreement in place.
-2. Be nominated by an existing committer via an Issue titled: Commiter Nomination: *persons name*
+2. Be nominated by an existing committer via an Issue titled: Commiter Nomination: *persons name* *@githubid*
-3. Existing commiters will then vote in the Issue and 2/3 positive votes are required to be a committer
+3. Existing committers will then vote in the Issue and 2/3 positive votes are required to be a committer
 4. IBMStreams management committee reserves the right to revoke committer status for individuals that are deemed to not be acting in the best interests of the project.

 ##Process